-Mary Barra became the first female chief executive to lead a major automaker when she was named CEO in 2014.
-She was elected chairman of the GM board of directors in 2016.
+Barra became the first female chief executive to lead a major automaker when she was named CEO in January 2014.
+She was elected chairman of the GM Board of Directors in January 2016.
+When Dan Ammann became CEO of GM Cruise LLC in this month, Barra assumed responsibility for GM’s global regions.
 She is an engineer who has worked for GM for more than 30 years.
-Previously, she was executive VP of global product development, purchasing and supply chain, and senior VP, global product development.
-She was responsible for the design, engineering, program management, and quality of GM vehicles around the world.
-Barra has also served as VP, global human resources; VP, global manufacturing engineering; and manager of the Detroit Hamtramck assembly plant.
-She serves on the board of directors of Walt Disney Co. and is co-chair of the Department of Transportation’s Advisory Committee on Automation in Transportation.
-Barra has a Bachelor of Science degree in electrical engineering from Kettering University and an MBA from Stanford University’s Graduate School of Business.
+Previously, she was executive vice president of global product development, purchasing and supply chain, and senior vice president, global product development.
+In these roles, she was responsible for the design, engineering, program management, and quality of GM vehicles around the world.
+Barra has also served as vice president, global human resources; vice president, global manufacturing engineering; and manager of the Detroit Hamtramck assembly plant.

 Executive Vice President, President North America

-Alan Batey served as interim chief marketing officer and VP, U.S. sales and service, where he was responsible for improving customer satisfaction, dealer profitability, and resale value.
-He was also VP, U.S. Chevrolet sales and service.
-Batey has held senior management positions of increasing responsibility for GM in the United Kingdom, Switzerland, the United Arab Emirates, The Netherlands, Germany, Korea, and Australia.
-He began his GM career in 1979 as a mechanical engineering apprentice for Vauxhall Motors Ltd. in the U.K.
+Batey served as interim chief marketing officer and vice president, U.S. sales and service, where he was responsible for improving customer satisfaction, dealer profitability, and resale value.
+He was also vice president, U.S. Chevrolet sales and service.
+Batey has held senior management positions of increasing responsibility for GM in the United Kingdom, Switzerland, United Arab Emirates, The Netherlands, Germany, Korea, and Australia.
+He began his GM career in 1979 as a mechanical engineering apprentice for Vauxhall.

 Executive Vice President, SAIC-GM-Wuling, GM China

-Mike Devereux is based at SAIC-GM-Wuling’s headquarters in Liuzhou, Guangxi, and reports to Matt Tsien, GM executive VP and president of GM China.
-Drawing on his experience in sales, marketing, engineering, manufacturing, and product development, he plays a key role in strengthening SAIC-GM-Wuling’s brands and the growth of its product lineup.
+Devereux is based at SAIC-GM-Wuling’s headquarters in Liuzhou, Guangxi, and reports to Matt Tsien, GM executive vice president and president of GM China.
+Drawing on his experience in sales, marketing, engineering, manufacturing, and product development, Devereux plays a key role in strengthening SAIC-GM-Wuling’s brands and the growth of its product lineup.
 He most recently served as VP, sales, marketing, and aftersales at GM International.
-Devereux served as chairman and managing director of GM Holden Ltd.
+Devereux also led GM Holden Ltd.

-Barry Engle is responsible for GM’s operations in Brazil, Argentina, Paraguay, Uruguay, Chile, Peru, Colombia, Ecuador, and Venezuela.
-He was president of Ford of Brazil and Mercosul and, earlier, director of marketing, sales, and service for Ford of Brazil.
-Since 2011, Engle served as CEO of Agility Fuel Systems in Santa Ana, Calif.
-From 2010 to 2011 he was CEO of Think Holdings, based in Oslo, Norway, and from 2008 to 2010 he served as president and CEO of New Holland Agricultural Equipment, located in Turin, Italy.
+As VP and president, South America since 2015, Engle was responsible for GM’s operations in Brazil, Argentina, Paraguay, Uruguay, Chile, Peru, Colombia, Ecuador, and Venezuela.
+In October 2017 his responsibilities expanded to include all GM operations outside of North America and China.
+Engle has been president of Ford of Brazil and Mercosul, and CEO of Agility Fuel Systems in Santa Ana, Calif.; Think Holdings, based in Oslo, Norway; and New Holland Agricultural Equipment in Turin, Italy.

 Executive Vice President, President, GM International

-With nearly 30 years of international experience, Stefan Jacoby leads GM’s international operations in more than 100 countries and territories in Africa, Asia Pacific, Europe, and the Middle East.
-Before coming to GM, he served as global CEO and president at Volvo Car Corp., and led a successful turnaround and transformation as CEO of Mitsubishi Motors in Europe and CEO of Volkswagen in the U.S. Jacoby has extensive experience in finance, sales, and marketing.
-He received his MBA from the University of Cologne.
+With nearly 30 years of international experience, Jacoby leads GM’s international operations in more than 100 countries and territories in Africa, Asia Pacific, Europe, and the Middle East.
+Before coming to GM, he served as global CEO and president at Volvo Car Corp. and led a successful turnaround and transformation as the CEO of Mitsubishi Motors in Europe, and also as CEO of Volkswagen in the United States.
+Jacoby has extensive experience in finance, sales, and marketing.

 Mark L. Reuss

-Executive Vice President, Global Product Development, Purchasing, and Supply Chain
+Executive Vice President, Global Product Group and Cadillac

 Executive Vice President, CFO

-Chuck Stevens leads GM’s global financial and accounting operations.
-He was previously CFO of GM North America, with responsibility for U.S. sales, service, and marketing, GM Canada, GM de Mexico, North America Manufacturing, Customer Care, and OnStar.
-He was also interim CFO of GM South America from December 2011 to January 2013.
-Stevens began his GM career in 1983 at the Buick Motor Division.
-He served as finance director of GM Shanghai and held leadership positions in China, Singapore, Indonesia, and Thailand.
+Stevens , who retires in March, leads GM’s global financial and accounting operations.
+He was previously CFO of GM North America, with responsibility for U.S. sales, service, and marketing; GM Canada; GM de Mexico; North America Manufacturing; Customer Care and Aftersales; and OnStar.
+He was also interim CFO of GM South America from late 2011 to early 2013.
+Stevens began his GM career in 1983 at Buick.
+He served as finance director of GM Shanghai.

 Executive Vice President, President, GM China